carbon-language/carbon-lang/llvm/lib/Target/ARM/README.txt

 previous version of this document have been addressed.
 However, there are still things that can be done:

 1. When there isn't an existing water, the current MBB is split right after the use.
 It would be profitable to look farther forward, especially on Thumb, where negative offsets won't work.

-2. WaterBlockListOffsets might be maintained throughout, rather than computed when it is needed.
-This would probably lead to faster compile times.
+Now it will put the island at the end of the block if that is in range.
+If it is not in range things still work as above, which is poor on Thumb.

-Similarly, the offsets of blocks might be maintained throughout.
+2. There may be some advantage to trying to be smarter about the initial placement, rather than putting everything at the end.

-3. There may be some advantage to trying to be smarter about the initial placement, rather than putting everything at the end.
+3. The handling of 2-byte padding for Thumb is overly conservative.
+There would be a small gain to keeping accurate track of the padding (which would require aligning functions containing constant pools to 4-byte boundaries).

 //===---------------------------------------------------------------------===//